cmiles74/cloudformation-tutorial/README.md

 * Ask the AWS tools to call out to CloudFormation with the "create-stack" command
 * Set the name of the stack we are creating to "tutorial"
-* Provide our template to CloudFormation with the ``file:///` URL
+* Provide our template to CloudFormation with the `file://` URL
 * We set the one template parameter, `KeyPairName` (note the weird way we have to set parameters)
 * We provided a one tag key and value that CloudFormation will use to tag all of the provisioned resources

-If you have multiple parameters, you can separate them with a space.
-If you have multiple tags, you can separate them with a comma.
+Multiple parameters you can separate them with a space, multiple tags are separated with a comma.
 It's weird, I don't know why they aren't uniform.

-When provisioning is complete, you can head over to the [VPC web console][13] to inspect your new resource.
+When provisioning is complete, you can head over to the [VPC web console][13] to inspect your new virtual cloud.
 There's not a lot to see, but if you choose "Your VPCs" from the left-hand navigation bar and then select your "Tutorial VPC" from the list, you can click the "Tags" tab and look at the tags associated with the resource.
-You'll see the tag we specified in the template (`Name`) and the tag we passed into the `create-stack` command ('Project').
+You'll see the tag we specified in the template (`Name`) and the tag we passed into the `create-stack` command (`Project``).
 CloudFormation also set several tags of it's own, linking the resource to the stack.

-As we work through the template, we might update the stack or delete it entirely.
+As we work through the template we might update the stack or delete it entirely.
 The command to update the stack is almost exactly the same.

 ```shell
 aws cloudformation update-stack \